 1. Use the WordPress proofreading tool, sure, you know where it is but, if you don’t – see image below.
 This is something I wasn’t really bothering with until a few months ago, but I’ve now gone through all of my posts and checked them.
 I found so many silly typos or double words I’m actually ashamed that anyone might have read the errors and been put off.
 It’s surprising how easy it is to mistype a word and not notice.
 Use it, that’s what it’s there for.

-3. Straighten out any other SEO issues which may flag up and be sure to add your focus keyword and use your keywords naturally throughout the post.
+3. Straighten out any other SEO issues which may flag up and be sure to add your focus keyword and/or phase and use your keywords naturally throughout the post.
 Particularly within the first or second paragraph and also at the end of the post.

-4. Ensure Alt Tags are in place for your images.
+4. Ensure Alt Tags and image titles are in place.
 Read my Alt Tags post if you want to learn more.

 5. Add your Deep links, also known as internal links.
-Basically, you’re building your internal link network within your site and if it’s relevant, deep link to old posts within your new post.
-This can help keep the reader on your site a little longer – if there’s another article they may find interesting.
+Basically, you’re building your internal link network within your site and if it’s relevant, deep link to old posts naturally within your new post.
+This can help keep the reader on your site a little longer if there’s another article they may find interesting.
 I.e I have deep linked to my post about Alt Tags as this is relevant and some may want to discover more on the subject.